wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 ## 1. Datasets and scripts

 - All required datasets are under 'datasets' or '5-Datasets' directories.
-For large datasets that cannot be uploaded to GitHub, they are under FigShare doi:10.6084/m9.figshare.19126814.
+For large data files that cannot be uploaded to GitHub, they are under FigShare doi:10.6084/m9.figshare.19126814.

 - All scripts are under 'scripts' directory.